 After receiving his doctorate in Civil Engineering from the University of Southampton (UK), Dr. Al-Thani taught engineering at Qatar University; he now serves as chair of the Executive Board and Vice Chairman of the Board of Trustees.

 Dr. Al-Thani is a board member of Nakilat, the national gas shipping company and a vital link in the LNG supply chain for the State of Qatar.

 Qatar Foundation works in partnership with international institutions involved in global educational issues.
 These partners are closely associated with the WISE event, helping conceive high-quality debates and promoting the WISE initiative through their international networks.

 The media play a unique role in the WISE initiative.
 They have the capacity to reach out to our multiple stakeholders and explain the critical role of education in the development of societies.
-WISE is pleased to have seven internationally renowned media partners again this year to help achieve this objective.
+WISE is pleased to have two year-round internationally renowned media partners again this year to help achieve this objective.

 The Annual Report 2012 brings together everything you need to know about WISE in 2012.
 This year's interactive report features multimedia content including videos and reports from debates and sessions at WISE 2012 – Collaborating for Change.
 This report highlights key moments from the annual Summit, the 2012 WISE Awards winning projects and features a focus on the second WISE Prize for Education laureate.
 To download the report, please click here.